mbusch3/budibase-cosmosdb/README.md

-# Budibase Azure Storage Tables Plugin
+# Budibase Azure Cosmos DB Plugin
-This plugin allows you to connect to Azure Storage Tables as a datasource.
+This plugin allows you to connect to Azure Cosmos DB as a datasource.

 # Description
-Azure Storage Tables plugin to connect to the datasourc
+Azure Cosmos DB plugin to connect to the datasource

 Find out more about [Budibase](https://github.com/Budibase/budibase).